Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2022.1-to-2022.2.md

 ## Directional Light Surface Texture

-Directional Lights can set a surface texture in the Celestial Body section of the Inspector for use by the Physically Based Sky.
-From HDRP 2022.2, the texture is flipped on the x axis when displayed by the Physically Based Sky to fix display.
+While Physically Based Sky is used, Directional lights can have a surface texture, located in section Celestial Body.
+The orientation of the texture was incorrect, in HDRP 14 it is fixed by flipping UVs on the x axis.
+When upgrading a project, suns texture might need to be flipped.